 Domestic flights and cars – out.
 Fossils fuels, long distance food transports, bottled water – out.
 Instead: enlarged collective transportation, airships, solar energy, wind power, energy efficient light bulbs, local production.
 Taxes on carbon dioxide.

 Yes!
 Climate mitigation, and the debate about it, fulfils every environmental activist’s wildest utopian dream.
-At last, the many were forced to accept that which the few had been nagging about for so long.
+Finally the many were forced to accept that which the few had been nagging about for so long.
 A longed for redress to all (of us) nature protecting muppets!

 However, is there not something missing?
 Something tucked away under the living room carpet, evaded with remote-controlled precision, scratching under the floorboards, attentively drowned by talk about other things.

-Is not lifted up from under the carpet; is not liberated from the cellar position?
+Is not lifted up from under the carpet, is not liberated from the cellar position?
 But remains there.
-Almost everything must be brought out into the light but not the exhibit of proof, not the testimony, the shaky foundation of prevailing culture.
+Almost everything must be brought out into the light but not the exhibit of proof, not the testimony, the shaky foundation of the prevailing culture.

 Let me explain, with a broad, and a fine, brush.
 Meat may be everything under a peel, the inside of an orange or a banana: fruit meat; or it may be mechanically recovered meat from mixed pulses or beans or peas or nuts: nut meat.
 However, that which is customarily labelled ‘meat’ consists of the muscles, the heart, the liver, the kidney, the fat, the tendons, the skin from a once living being: dead meat.
 Corpse meat is the material result and the symbol of the seamy side of the progress of culture; the trivialization, the objectification of that which lives.